mittasid/Casestudy_Segmentation_Demand-forecasting/README.md

 Please state forecast accuracy metrics on your presentation as well.
 Ideal would be to compare multiple forecasting methods/approaches/algorithms and finalize one approach which provides the best forecast.

+## Result

+xgeboost proved to be the model with the highest accuracy as shown below:
+Accuracy: 87.10 %
+Standard Deviation: 3.86 %